beeware/briefcase/docs/how-to/cli-apps.rst

     $ briefcase new

-When prompted to select a GUI framework, enter ``4`` to choose **Console**.
+When prompted to select a GUI framework, choose the option corresponding to **Console**.
+The exact number may vary depending on the plugins installed in your environment.
 This changes the code that Briefcase generates for the new app, and the configuration for the new project.

 The most important change is that your ``pyproject.toml`` will include: